-Interview With Dr Kevin Chua, Founder of Drs Chua & Partners And Medical Advisor Of Mednefits
+Interview With Dr Kevin Chua, Founder of Dr Kevin Chua Medical & Aesthetics And Medical Advisor Of Mednefits

 Article By: The New Age Parents

 Regarded as one of Singapore’s most respected doctors, Dr Kevin Chua, the Founder of Dr Kevin Chua Medical & Aesthetics has been officiated as the first medical advisor for Singapore start-up, Mednefits.
 Mednefits is a new technological platform that replaces middlemen and connects healthcare providers directly with SMEs.

 As a doctor in the day and a full-time father, Dr Chua, 44, spends quality time rock-climbing with his son, 15, and daughter, 12, on Sundays.
 Apart from Mondays when his clinic closes at 8 pm, he makes an effort to sit down for dinner with his family as often as his work commitments allow.

 At the Chua household, anything and everything medical-related is easily addressed.
 With both parents whose professions are as doctors, dad and mum are the best people to seek advice from.

 But is parenting made easier with a comfortable income and medical knowledge at their fingertips?
 We find out.

 Does being a medical expert give you an added advantage as a parent?
 Or does it make you more paranoid?

 It’s a double-edged sword.
 On one hand, we are equipped with the right skills to treat any number of conditions.
 On the other, it is hard to be objective since it is your loved ones you have to treat.